The stochastic evolution of an infinite population with logistic-type interaction: The Results

 \subsubsection{Concerning Theorem \ref{2tm}}

-In constructing the Markov process describing the stochastic evolution of the model corresponding to $L$ we mostly follow the way elaborated in our works \cite{KR,KR1}.
-It is based on solving the restricted martingale problem, which in an intrinsic way is related with the Fokker-Planck equation.
-To see this, it is enough to compare \eqref{FPE} and \eqref{Cad1}.
-In particular, uniqueness in this case is a consequence of the same property proved in Theorem \ref{1tm}.
-The proof consists in the following steps: \begin{itemize} \item We modify the model described by $L$ given in \eqref{L} by multiplying the model parameters by a certain function $\psi_\sigma$, see \eqref{z2}, \eqref{z3}.
-As a result, we obtain the family of generators $\{L_\sigma: \sigma \in (0,1]\}$ corresponding to so called `auxiliary models'.
-For these models, all the results of \cite{KK} and the first part of this work hold true.
-At the same time, the mentioned modification allows one to directly construct Markov transition functions $p^\sigma_t$, see subsect.
+In constructing the Markov process that describes the stochastic evolution of the model corresponding to $L$ we mostly follow the way elaborated in our works \cite{KR,KR1}.
+It is based on solving the restricted martingale problem, which in an intrinsic way is related to the Fokker-Planck equation.
+To see this, it suffices to compare \eqref{FPE} and \eqref{Cad1}.
+In particular, uniqueness in this case is a consequence of the same property as proved in Theorem \ref{1tm}.
+Note that, similarly as in \cite{Ether}, the very construction of the process corresponding to \eqref{L} could be done more conventionally with the help of the dominance expressed in \eqref{Y0}.
+Our scheme, based on the Fokker-Planck equation, provides the means to obtain the uniqueness that is lacking in \cite{Ether}.

+The proof of Theorem \ref{2tm} consists of the following steps: \begin{itemize} \item We modify the model described by $L$ given in \eqref{L} by multiplying the model parameters by a certain function $\psi_\sigma$, see \eqref{z2}, \eqref{z3}.
+As a result, we obtain the family of generators $\{L_\sigma: \sigma \in (0,1]\}$ corresponding to the so-called `auxiliary models'.
+For these models, all the results of \cite{KK} and the first part of this work are valid.
+At the same time, the modification mentioned allows one to construct Markov transition functions $p^\sigma_t$, see subsect.
 6.2, which is impossible for the initial model.
-By standard methods one then gets, see \eqref{EKP}, the finite dimensional laws of the Markov processes corresponding to the auxiliary models.
+By standard methods, one then gets, see \eqref{EKP}, the finite-dimensional laws of the Markov processes corresponding to the auxiliary models.